TrueVolt/TrueVolt-website/README.md

-# Revolt Website
+# TrueVolt Website

 Our marketing site.
 It's amazing.
 You should check it out.
-Just click [here](https://revolt.chat).
+Just click [here](https://TrueVolt.ErrorOliver.lol).